jmcollin78/versatile_thermostat/README.md

           name: Porte sam
 ```

-## Even-Even-Even better with Apex-chart to tune your Thermostat
+## Even better with Apex-chart to tune your Thermostat
 You can get curve like presented in [some results](#some-results) with kind of Apex-chart configuration only using the custom attributes of the thermostat described [here](#custom-attributes):

 ```